 Sales and Use Tax collections accrue primarily to the General Fund.
 The Other Special Revenue Funds amounts represent transfers to the Passamaquoddy Sales Tax Fund.
 Some small amounts represent adjustments for sales taxes collected by state agencies.
 Sales and Use Tax revenue began year-end accruals of revenue in fiscal year 1998.
-The amounts presented above are the gross amounts, before reductions for municipal revenue sharing.
+The amounts presented above are the gross amounts, before reductions for municipal revenue sharing as described in pages 65 and 66.